yebekhe/SubConvertor/README.md

 subconverter.com?url=https://dler.cloud/subscribe/ABCDE&type=surfboard
 ```

-This will create a new file called `ABCDE.surfboard` in the current directory.
-This file will contain the converted Surfboard subscription.
+This will print converted Surfboard subscription.

 The `process` parameter can be used to control the output of subconverter.
 The following values are supported: